leon-thomm/Ryven/docs/README.md

             elif input_called == 1:
                 ...

-If your node does not have any execution inputs, it doesn't matter.
+If your node does not have any execution inputs, aka if its _passive_, do not check for _input_called_ as the node is supposed to update every time anything changed.

 A _+_ node's update event could look like this: